ionitadaniel19/testng-tutorial/README.md

 testng-tutorial
 ===============

-a tutorial programs to learn testng including maven and hamcrest integration
+a tutorial programs to learn testng including maven and hamcrest integration.

+run: mvn test to show the result.